 An Irish Goodbye is a common saying for someone who doesn’t say Goodbye when leaving a party or gathering.
-Although it is not exclusive to Irish culture, many people across the world practise the subtle move and there are many variations of the term.
+Although it is not exclusive to Irish culture, many people worldwide practise the subtle move, and the term has many variations.

-In this article, we will explore what is meant by an Irish Goodbye and explore other Irish metaphors and expressions that you can work into your everyday life and language.
+In this article, we will explore what an Irish Goodbye means and explore other Irish metaphors and expressions that you can work into your everyday life and language.

 What is an Irish Goodbye?